 Staff sought consent from people before providing care.
-However, People's ability to make decisions was not always assessed in line with legislation designed to protect people's rights.
+However, people's ability to make decisions was not always assessed in line with legislation designed to protect people's rights.
 The provider had taken action to address this but at the time of the inspection this was not fully embedded into the home.

-People told us and indicated they felt the home was safe.
 Staff knew the people they supported and were able to explain the risks relating to them and the action they would take to help reduce the risks from occurring.
+However, risks to people's health and wellbeing were not always documented.
+These risk assessments had been updated and documented by the end of the inspection.